drecouse/quickjspp/readme.md

 QuickJSPP is QuickJS wrapper for C++.
 It allows you to easily embed Javascript engine into your program.

 QuickJS is a small and embeddable Javascript engine.
-It supports the ES2020 specification including modules, asynchronous generators and proxies.
+It supports the ES2022 specification including modules, asynchronous generators and proxies.
 More info: <https://bellard.org/quickjs/>

+# Changes
+ - small fixes
+ - change to quickjs-ng: https://github.com/quickjs-ng/quickjs, the compatible version is on https://github.com/drecouse/quickjs
+ - prebuilt quickjs for windows

 # Example
 ```cpp